hs2504785/greenspace/PAYMENT_SETUP_GUIDE.md

 # Payment System Setup Guide

-This guide will help you set up the payment system for the Greenspace application, including UPI QR code payments and screenshot verification.
+This guide will help you set up the payment system for the Arya Natural Farms application, including UPI QR code payments and screenshot verification.

 ## 🚀 Quick Setup (Phase 1 - UPI QR Payments)